 I already have life insurance, should I consider getting more?

 Maybe.
-If you’re not sure you have enough to take care of the people you care about, or if insurance that seemed like plenty in the past is looking less adequate today, AARP Permanent Life insurance could be a smart choice to obtain more coverage.Back to Top »
+If you’re not sure you have enough to take care of the people you care about, or if insurance that seemed like plenty in the past is looking less adequate today, AARP Permanent Life insurance from New York Life Insurance Company could be a smart choice to obtain more coverage.Back to Top »

 How much does coverage cost?

 The rate chart on the AARP Permanent Life insurance page shows the affordable current monthly rates.
 Your premiums are based on your age when you apply, and will not increase simply because you grow older.
 In fact, you can never be singled out for a rate increase.
 For complete details, see rate chart.Back to Top »

 Can my rates be raised just because I get older?

 No. Your rates are determined by your age when you apply.
 Once you’re insured, you can’t be singled out for a rate increase; your rates may change only if they are changed for all others in the same class of insureds under this group policy.Back to Top »

 No. AARP Permanent Life insurance allows you to keep coverage for your lifetime, as long as you pay your premiums and did not make material misrepresentations about your health on your application.
 At age 95, your coverage is considered “paid up,” and will remain in effect for the rest of your life without any further premium payments.Back to Top »